Introduction

 What business issue do you want us to solve?

 We want to make sure the custom software we build solves your unique issues.
-To help us evaluate your situation, we will need to ask several questions.
-What is the issue you want us to solve?
-How does this issue affect your business?
-What do you envision the solution looking like?
+To help us evaluate your situation, we will need to ask several questions:

 How do you envision your software?
 What functions should it perform?